The $d$-Majorization Polytope: Appendix to Section

 (ii): We prove this via induction.
 The case $n=1$ is trivial.
 Now for $n\to n+1$ let $A\in\{0,1\}^{m\times(n+1)}$ with the above properties be given.
 Be aware of the following argument: For ${\tau}={ }$ and all $j=1,\ldots,n+1$ the matrix

 is the original matrix $A$ but without the $j$-th column.
-It is easy to see that $\operatorname{rank}(A_j)=n$ (follows from, e.g., \cite[Thm.~0.4.5.(c)]{HJ1}), $\unitvector^T\in A_j$ and the min-max condition for the rows of $A_j$ holds for all $j=1,\ldots,n+1$.
+Using this is easy to see that $\operatorname{rank}(A_j)=n$ (follows from, e.g., \cite[Thm.~0.4.5.(c)]{HJ1}), $\unitvector^{\top}\in A_j$, and the min-max condition for the rows of $A_j$ hold for all $j=1,\ldots,n+1$.
 Hence we may apply the induction hypothesis to any of these matrices $A_j$.